tahuh/tnclone/README.md

-After downloading TnClone please go to your directory where TnClone is installed
+After downloading TnClone one <b>MUST</b> go to your directory where TnClone is installed

 Here we asseme your directory is  C:\\User\\Downloads